Welcome to our FAQ. If you are unable to find the answer to your question here please Contact Us.

 Premium events such as NT Live, Met Opera, etc. can be refunded up to 48hrs before showtime.

 Why am I being asked to Log In before I can buy tickets online?

-Your membership is linked to the email address you gave us when you signed up, so you will have to log in to access your free tickets and discounts.
-If you have not set up a password yet you can go to Password Rest and follow the instructions.
+If you are a member of the cinema then your membership is linked to the email address you gave us when you signed up, so you will have to log in to access your free tickets and discounts.
+If you have not set up a password yet you can go to Password Reset and follow the instructions.

 How can I apply my members discount online?

 After choosing your seats you will be prompted to log in; just log in with the email address associated with your membership and you will be asked before payment whether you would like to apply any discounts or use any free tickets you may have.